What you should know

 You can testify yourself, but you don’t have to.
 You have a right to remain silent.
 If you choose to testify, you must speak under oath.
 The prosecutor can cross-examine you.

 After the prosecutor and you finish your submissions, the judge gives their decision, or verdict.

 If you are found not guilty, you are acquitted.
 The charge is dismissed, and you are free to go.

 If you are found guilty, you are convicted.
 The judge will penalize (sentence) you.
 The judge may sentence you then, or later.

 If you are convicted of the criminal charge, the judge will sentence you.
 Depending on the offence and your background, the sentence could be a discharge, a fine, probation, or jail.
-For more on possible sentences, see our information on conditional sentences, probation, and discharges.
+We explain the possible sentences.

 The judge will want to know something about you before deciding what sentence to give you.
 Key information includes your age, whether you are married, how many people you support, if you are working, your income, your plans, and why you committed the offence.
 So be prepared with this information in case the judge asks for it.